tbudd/run_analysis/run_analysis_codebook.md

 ##Description of the variables in the tiny_data.txt file

- - Dimensions of the dataset - 180 obs. of 68 variables
+ - Dimensions of the dataset - 180 observations of 68 variables

 ###Summary of the data

 The tidy data output is in the wide form (unstacked), where each variable attribute for a subject is in a separate column.
 Each of the variables (with the exceptions of subject and activity) is an average of smart phone accelerometer and gyroscope measurements grouped by subject number and activity.

-There are 30 subjects in the data set.
+There are 30 subjects in the dataset.
 The accelerometer and gyroscope averages are presented for each subject in each of the 6 activities (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING), sorted first by subject, then by activity.

 Below is the str() of the dataset:

 'data.frame':	180 obs. of  68 variables:

  $ subject                    : int  1 2 3 4 5 6 7 8 9 10 ...

  $ activity                   : chr  "LAYING" "LAYING" "LAYING" "LAYING" ...